cleverpush/cleverpush-developer-docs/docs/sdks/javascript/methods.md

 #### <code>subscribe</code>

 Forces a subscription and shows the opt-in dialog immediately, if the user is not subscribed, yet.
 Callback is required.
+Only show this in reaction to a user interaction.
+Otherwise please use `triggerOptIn` and specify `true` as first parameter to force the opt-in

 ```js
 CleverPush = window.CleverPush || [];